 Legal cases take a long time to sort out, especially if they end up in court.
 Generally speaking, the longer the case the more likely it is that the legal bill will be increasing.

-Sometimes lawyers are needed to help sort out issues that can arise from legal costs.
 Lawyers that are qualified in costs law and practice and specialise solely in legal costs are known as Costs Lawyers.

 Who regulates Costs Lawyers?

 The Costs Lawyer Standards Board, or CLSB, is the regulator of Costs Lawyers in England and Wales.
 It serves the public interest by setting and maintaining the standards of professional conduct by which Costs Lawyers must abide.

 You can find out more about the CLSB, including what it does, how Cost Lawyers can help you, on the CLSB’s website.

 Are all costs advisers regulated?

 No. Costs Lawyers are qualified professionals that must meet certain professional standards set by the CLSB.

 Unregulated advisers, including costs draftsmen, can’t carry out reserved legal activities, unless they benefit from one of the limited exemptions that are set out in legislation.

 By instructing a regulated Costs Lawyer, you give yourself the best chance of ensuring that your costs adviser can handle all costs aspects of your case.